Deluvianvortex/galmapedit/README.md

 # Quick N Dirty Tutorial

-Compile the program an open the executable.
+Compile the program and open the executable.

 You will see a gridview on the left.
 This is the Galaxy Map.
 Clicking on any of the gridsquares will load that particular sector into the editor window on the right.